 “Ms. Lee is new to me, yet she clearly has musicality and confidence in abundance.”

 Known for her diversity and versatility, Canadian pianist Vanessa May-lok Lee is much sought after as a collaborative pianist.
 Having made her Carnegie Hall (Isaac Stern Auditorium) debut in June 2014, Ms. Lee has performed with internationally acclaimed artists in a wide variety of contexts ranging from traditional duos and trios to ensembles of unique and often unorthodox instrumentations.
-She has appeared in recital with Jörgen van Rijen (principal trombone of the Royal Concertgebouw Orchestra), Joseph Alessi (principal trombone of the New York Philharmonic), Jesper Busk Sørensen (Berlin Philharmonic), Jeffrey Beecher (member of Yo-Yo Ma’s Silk Road Ensemble and principal bassist of the Toronto Symphony Orchestra), and Rachel Mercer (cellist of Ensemble Made in Canada) among others.
+She has appeared in recital with Jörgen van Rijen (Royal Concertgebouw Orchestra), Joseph Alessi (New York Philharmonic), Jesper Busk Sørensen (Berlin Philharmonic), Jeffrey Beecher (Yo-Yo Ma’s Silk Road Ensemble; Toronto Symphony Orchestra), and Rachel Mercer (Ensemble Made in Canada) among others.